American RBST Foundation Flock USA0001

 and they are more interested in eating than fighting.
 I

-have simply been able to turn them loose together.
-Again having more than
+have simply been able to turn them loose together in a

 fewer also seems to help.
 In a case where one must re-introduce rams while